ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Mandatory Transport Properties

-The following properties are mandatory to implement in each TAPS implementation:
+The following properties are mandatory to implement in a transport system:

 ### Final {#send-final}